Table of Contents

 How to Beat Prescription Drug Addiction

 Following detox, how to beat prescription drug addiction involves a multidimensional treatment plan designed specifically for the client’s needs.
-It is through the psychotherapy and other treatment activities that the individual will learn how to actually break the addictive reflex and learn new responses and behaviors when encountering stressors or triggers.
-The psychotherapy also helps clients work through any underlying emotional pain or past traumas that could be factors in the addiction.
+It is through psychotherapy and other treatment activities that the individual will learn how to actually break the addictive reflex and learn new responses and behaviors when encountering stressors or triggers.
+Psychotherapy also helps clients work through any underlying emotional pain or past traumas that could be factored in the addiction.

 Some clients benefit from medication-assisted treatment (MAT) to help them during detox and in the early months of recovery.
 The use of the drugs has the potential for abuse, so MAT patients should be monitored and the drug should not be prescribed indefinitely.
 These MAT drugs include Suboxone, which is composed of buprenorphine and naloxone, and naltrexone.
 These drugs can help reduce cravings as a result of the impact they have on the brain’s opioid receptors.

 Prescription drug addiction can indeed be overcome with a commitment to recovery and a solid aftercare program that includes sober living and outpatient therapy following the inpatient program.

 Golf Drug Rehab Provides Effective Treatment for Prescription Drug Addiction